yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_planning.md

 * **Load balancer configured for SSL pass-through, all traffic passed to API Gateway**:

     With SSL pass-through, the traffic is encrypted so the load balancer cannot make any layer seven decisions (for example, if HTTP 500 is returned by the gateway, route to the HA gateway) To avoid this problem, you can configure the gateway so that it closes external ports on defined error conditions.
 In this way, the load balancer is alerted to switch to the HA gateway.

-    The API Gateway can also optionally use a cryptographic accelerator for SSL termination.
-For more details, see the [API Gateway Policy Developer Guide](/docs/apigtw_poldev/).

 ## High Availability and failover